-Our discussions with the registered manager showed they fully understood the importance of making sure the staff team were fully involved in contributing towards the development of the service.
+The registered manager emphasised the importance of an open and inclusive culture and ensured, wherever practicable, staff were directly involved in contributing towards the development of the service.
 Staff had clear decision making responsibilities and understood their role and what they were accountable for.
 We saw staff had designated duties to fulfil such as checking and ordering medicines, reviewing care plans and contacting health and social care professionals as required.